primita96/primita96/README.md

 - 👋 Hi, I’m @primita96
-- 👀 I’m interested in:
+- 👀 I’m interested in: IT & Cyber Security
-IT
-Cyber Security
-Python
-App developement

 - 🌱 I’m currently learning:

-Python
-Security+
+Security+, Web hosting, network management

 - 💞️ I’m looking to collaborate on new projects that will expand my knowledge in app development and help me dive deeper into the python language.

 - 📫 Reach me at:
-Email: aaviles5@my.gcu.edu
+Email: avilesadriana@live.com
 Discord: Adriana A#5812

 <!---